 Sample fire sprinkler testing: a scenario

-To demonstrate the NFPA 25 requirement, we will use a five-story apartment building with 100 sprinklers per floor.
+To demonstrate the NFPA 25 requirement on sample fire sprinkler testing, we will use a five-story apartment building with 100 sprinklers per floor.

 If the sample area were chosen by floor, you would be required to take a minimum of four sprinklers from each floor, which would be 20 total sprinklers.
 If the entire building were your sample area, you would be required to take 1% or five sprinklers as your sample.
 You can see the difference in sending out five sprinklers vs. 20 sprinklers for testing.